 The flat iron steak is quite versatile, as it benefits from the flavors of a marinade but can also simply be coated in oil and salt and thrown on the grill.
 It is best if it isn't cooked beyond medium; the recommended doneness is medium rare or around 135 F (60 C).
 This steak is perfect for the grill as the high heat and short cooking time really bring out the rich flavor of the meat.

 The flat iron is very similar to any of the flat steaks so any recipe calling for skirt or flank steak will be the perfect opportunity to try the flat iron steak.
-This cut is best grilled over a medium-high heat; don't go as hot as possible unless you pick up a particularly thin cut.
+This cut is best grilled over medium-high heat; don't go as hot as possible unless you pick up a particularly thin cut.
 Because of the density of the meat, it is generally ideal to start with a quick sear before moving to a lower temperature to finish off to the desired doneness.

 The steak's deep, rich flavor makes it perfect not only on its own but also as meat for many dishes, such as steak tacos and hearty sandwiches.
-To enjoy the steak as is, try it grilled after marinating in a mixture of rosemary and red wine, or in a spicy chili rub; or grill the steak coated with a bit of garlic and then top with a spicy lemon pesto.
+To enjoy the steak as is, try it grilled after marinating in a mixture of rosemary and red wine, or in a spicy chili rub; or grill the steak coated with a bit of garlic and then top with spicy lemon pesto.